 With multiple options for transporting goods, choosing the most appropriate and cost-efficient variant isn’t an easy solution.
 As a customer, you may need to use different modes of transportation to get your vehicle shipped to your destination.
 Understanding the pros and cons of all modes of transportation in international trade is paramount to ensure a hassle-free and simple transit.
-In this blog, we’re taking a close look at different transportation methods in logistics to help you choose the most suitable one to fit your shipping needs.
+In this blog, we’re taking a close look at different modes of transport in logistics to help you choose the most suitable one to fit your shipping needs.

 What Are Common Means of Transport

 The term ‘means of transport’ refers to all common ways of transporting cargo, goods, services and people.
 This notion includes transportation infrastructure as well as power supply and many other factors, which aren’t limited to simply moving something from point A to point B. Various modes of transportation are frequently used in global logistics.
 They are as follows: